-The following components will be permitted in addition to the Front Wing Assembly for primarily mechanical, structural or measurement reasons:
+The following components will be permitted in addition to the Front Wing Assembly:

+structural or measurement re

 - a.
-Up to three brackets which define the pivot axis of the FW Flap, and allow the necessary movement.
-These brackets must: - i. be in their entirety within 40mm of the FW Flap, per side of the car, over the whole range of adjustment. - ii. be no more than 5mm thick.
-A fillet radius no greater than 2mm 4mm will be permitted where these brackets join the two profiles. - i. have no dimension that exceeds 80mm. - b.
-Up to eight slot gap separator brackets, per side of the car, which connect consecutive FW Profiles.
-These brackets must: - i. be in their entirety within 40mm of both of the two profiles they support in relation to each other. - ii. be no more than 6mm thick.
-A fillet radius no greater than 2mm 4mm will be permitted where these brackets join the two profiles. - iii. have no dimension that exceeds 70mm. - c.
+Up to three brackets which define the pivot axis of the FW Flap and allow the necessary movement.
+These Each brackets must: - i. be in their entirety within 40mm of the FW Flap, per side of the car, over the whole range of adjustment. - be no more than 5mm thick and lie within two parallel planes no more than 10mm apart.
+A fillet radius no greater than 2mm 4mm will be permitted where these brackets join the two profiles. - iii. have no dimension that exceeds 80mm.
+Furthermore, when projected in X on to an X-plane, the area of each separator must be less than 750 mm.

+Once the above requirements have been met, a fillet radius no greater than 4mm will be permitted where these brackets join the two profiles.

+- b.
+Up to eight slot gap separator brackets, per side of the car, which connect provide a structural connection between consecutive FW Profiles.
+These Each brackets must: - i. be in their entirety within 40mm of both of the two profiles they support in relation to each other. - be no more than 6mm thick and lie within two parallel planes no more than 10mm apart.
+A fillet radius no greater than 2mm 4mm will be permitted where these brackets join the two profiles. - iii. have no dimension that exceeds 70mm.
+Furthermore, when projected in X on to an X-plane, the area of each separator must be less than 750 mm.

+Once the above requirements have been met, a fillet radius no greater than 4mm will be permitted where these brackets join the two profiles.

+- c.
 A mechanism with or without a fairing to contain it for the angle adjustment of part of the FW Flap, as defined in Article 3.9.7.
-This mechanism and fairing must fit within a cuboid of which is 25mm wide, 60mm long and 60mm high.
+This mechanism and fairing must fit within a cuboid of which is 25mm wide, 60mm long and 60mm 65mm high.
 This cuboid may have a free orientation in space, but must intersect both the stationary and the adjustable part of the profiles for the entire range of adjustment. - d.
 A fairing that contains a single tyre temperature sensor.
 The entire fairing and sensor must: - i. fit in the union between two volumes, a cuboid which is 15mm wide, 60mm long and 50mm high and a circular cylinder which has a base diameter of 30mm and a height of 60mm.
-The axis of the cylinder must coincide with the major axis of the one of the 15mm x 60mm faces of the cuboid. - ii. be symmetrical about a plane which is parallel to the 50mm x 60mm faces of the cuboid, and - iii. intersect either the Front Wing Profiles defined in Article 3.9.1 or the Front Wing Endplate Body defined in Article 3.9.2.
+The axis of the cylinder must coincide with the major axis of the one of the 15mm x 60mm faces of the cuboid.

+- ii. be symmetrical about a plane which is parallel to the 50mm x 60mm faces of the cuboid, and - iii. intersect either the Front Wing Profiles defined in Article 3.9.1 or the Front Wing Endplate Body defined in Article 3.9.2.
 A fillet radius no greater than 5mm will be permitted along this intersection.